MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

 - **Transactional policy**: The original ingestion operation that triggered the update will fail as well, the source table and the database will not be modified with new data.
-  - In case the ingestion method is `pull` (i.e. Kusto's Data Management service is involved in the ingestion process), there's an automated retry on the entire ingestion operation according, orchestrated by Kusto's Data Management service, according to the following logic:
+  - In case the ingestion method is `pull` (i.e. Kusto's Data Management service is involved in the ingestion process), there's an automated retry on the entire ingestion operation, orchestrated by Kusto's Data Management service, according to the following logic:
     - Retries are done until reaching the earliest between `DataImporterMaximumRetryPeriod` (default = 2 days) and `DataImporterMaximumRetryAttempts` (default = 10).